Learn how to build an iOS application that can claim an mDoc via OID4VCI

 Replace the

-object under the// Claim Credential - Step 3.3: Update completion object
+statement under the// Claim Credential - Step 3.2: Add discover credential offer logic

-Now, once the user scans a QR Code that includes a credential offer, the
+callback, so that when the user scans a QR Code that includes a credential offer, thediscoverCredentialOffer

 string as itsoffer

-parameter.This is a URL-encoded Credential offer which in our example was embedded in a QR code.
+parameter.This is a URL-encoded Credential offer which in our example is embedded in a QR code.
 In other implementations you might have to retrieve this parameter from a deep-link.

 The